annuk123/DSA-with-JavaScript/README.md

 **Backtracking:**
 - N-queens problem, subset sum, permutation and combination generation.

-### 5. **Practice and Application**

-**Problem-Solving Platforms:**
-- **LeetCode:** For a variety of problems and company-specific questions.
-- **HackerRank:** For challenges and contests.
-- **CodeSignal:** For interview practice.
-- **GeeksforGeeks:** For in-depth explanations and examples.

-**Competitive Programming:**
-- Participate in coding competitions on Codeforces, AtCoder, and CodeChef.

-### 6. **Additional Resources**

-**Books:**
-- "Data Structures and Algorithms Made Easy" by Narasimha Karumanchi.
-- "Grokking Algorithms" by Aditya Bhargava.

-**Online Courses:**
-- FreeCodeCamp's JavaScript Algorithms and Data Structures Certification.
-- Coursera’s Data Structures and Algorithms Specialization.
-- Udemy’s JavaScript Algorithms and Data Structures Masterclass by Colt Steele.

-**Documentation and Tutorials:**
-- Mozilla Developer Network (MDN) for JavaScript documentation.
-- YouTube channels like "Academind," "Traversy Media," and "The Net Ninja."

-### 7. **Project Development**

-- Create small projects to implement learned data structures and algorithms.
-- Examples: A simple game (e.g., Tic-Tac-Toe), a to-do list app, a basic search engine, or a social media feed.

-### 8. **Review and Revise**

-- Regularly revisit and revise concepts.
-- Participate in peer coding reviews and pair programming sessions.

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements or additional content.